 At first, international anti-capitalist days seemed like a step up from this.
 Not only did they put our politics on our sleeves, more importantly they were pushing the envelope of surprise once more.
 Just when the Cops were learning this new rule book of our actions we'd gleefully torn it up all over again.
-Trouble is we may have been too successful for our own good-or at least for our 'movement's' shaky structure to cope with.
+Trouble is we may have been too successful for our own goodor at least for our 'movement's' shaky structure to cope with.
 After June 18th, and particularly after Seattle, capitalism has been seen to be contested again.
 They're not likely to be too happy about that.

 So what happens if we continue with this tactic?
 First, we should note we've partly stepped backwards-back into a timing no longer of our choosing.
-Between the IMF, WTO and European integration there's a bewildering array of conferences scheduled, dates all taunting to be put in our diaries.
-These dates are their dates, they don't correspond to the ebbs and flows or strengths and weaknesses of our movement.
-Neither do they bear any immediate relation to wider popular discontent.
-(And if you start arguing about May Day being 'workers day' you haven't been getting out much lately.)
-Finally, if we disregard all this and show up anyway they're shops done in and a bit of graffiti on some statues) which made it perfect for them to blow up.
+Between the IMF, WTO and European integration there's a bewildering array of conferences off shaking hands with mass murderers to do a photo-op condemning us.
+While the scale of destruction at June 18th had to be played down, it was the very lesser achievements of May-Day (i.e. a few shops done in and a bit of graffiti on some statues) which made it perfect for them to blow up.
 Hence there's been more furore over a tuft of grass on a dead bigot's head than the storming of the LIFFE building.